-The Mansion on O St, near Dupont Circle in Washington DC, was founded by H.H.
+The Mansion on O Street, near Dupont Circle in Washington, D.C., was founded by H.H.
 Leonards-Spero and opened on Valentine’s Day, February 14, 1980.
-The house itself boasts “over 100 rooms and 32 secret doors” spread throughout four maze-like floors.
-Part of this elaborate layout is due to the strange design of the mansion, which is not a mansion at all, but actually four row houses opened to one another and turned into one elaborate hotel/museum.
+The house itself boasts “over 100 rooms and 70 secret doors” spread throughout four maze-like floors.
+Part of this elaborate layout is due to the strange design of the mansion, which is not a mansion at all, but actually four rowhouses opened to one another and turned into one elaborate hotel/museum/private club.

-Though a few items are part of the O Mansions "permanent collection," for the most part every item of which there are many thousands piled throughout the mansion -- many of which are acquired from local junk shops and garages sales -- in each themed room is for sale, including the thousands of books on the numerous floor to ceiling bookcases.
+Though a few items are part of the O Street Mansion’s “permanent collection,” most of the many thousands of items piled throughout the mansion’s themed rooms (many of which are acquired from local junk shops and garages sales) are for sale, including the thousands of books on the numerous floor-to-ceiling bookcases.